gy-mate/moodle-to-vikwikiquiz/README.md

 ## 📖 About

-A program for converting a graded Moodle quiz saved as an HTML file to a [vik.viki quiz](https://vik.wiki/wiki/Segítség:Kvíz) wikitext.
+A CLI for converting a graded Moodle quiz saved as an HTML file to a [vik.viki quiz](https://vik.wiki/wiki/Segítség:Kvíz) wikitext.

-## 📋 Features
+### 📋 Features

 * Imports multiple HTML files at once
-* Can export to the clipboard
-* Can create a new article on [vik.wiki](https://vik.wiki/) with the quiz wikitext pre-filled in the editor
+* Can create a new article on [vik.wiki](https://vik.wiki/) with the generated quiz wikitext and summary pre-filled in the editor
+* Can open an existing article on [vik.wiki](https://vik.wiki/) with the summary pre-filled in the editor
+* Copies the generated wikitext to the clipboard
 * Supports single and multiple choice questions
 * Deduplicates questions with the same text
 * Asks for correct answers if it can't be determined from a graded question
 * Adds the only remaining correct answer automatically if it can be determined from the grade
+* Formats LaTeX equations as wikitext
 * Creates placeholders for illustrations
-* Formats LaTeX equations as wikitext

 ## 📥 Installation